-This handbook has been prepared so you will know what the University and the anesthesia program expect of you and what you can expect from each of them.
+This handbook contains the University's and the Program's expectations, policies and procedures for students, faculty, administrators, and the university.
 The policies contained in the handbook will apply to all students who are to receive a degree from the University of New England via the MSNA program.